lulzsec2012/caffe-jacinto-models/README.md

 # caffe-jacinto-models
-Repository for storing models and weights generated using caffe-jacinto
+Repository for storing scripts, models and weights generated using caffe-jacinto.
+Please checkout the latest working branch to use this repository.
+The working branches are of the form caffe-x.yz (example caffe-0.16).